 - ensuring that alleged criminal offenders are dealt with fairly

 The CPS Legal Trainee Scheme offers legal trainee posts for trainee solicitors and pupils (trainee barristers).
-You can only train as a barrister/solicitor and work for the CPS, but an excellent record of academic achievement is necessary.
-Qualification is via the Bar course (formerly known everywhere as the Bar professional training course or BPTC, but now known by different names at different providers) for barristers or the legal practice course (LPC) for intending solicitors.
+You can only train as a solicitor or barrister with the CPS if you have a degree, either from a law or non-law discipline.
+Qualification is via the Bar course (formerly known everywhere as the Bar professional training course or BPTC, but now known by different names at different providers) for barristers or the legal practice course (LPC) for solicitors.
 Graduates without a law degree must also pass a conversion course, often referred to as the common professional examination (CPE) or graduate diploma in law (GDL).

-Following academic qualification, barristers must take a vocational 'pupillage' (comprising training, job shadowing and possibly small case work) for a minimum of one year, while solicitors must undertake a two-year Law Society approved training contract.
-Pupils can spend their entire pupillage with the CPS, but trainee solicitors will be seconded to other practices to gain the breadth of experience expected by the Law Society
+Following academic qualification, barristers must take a vocational 'pupillage' (comprising training, job shadowing and possibly small case work) for a minimum of one year, while solicitors must undertake a two-year training contract.
+Pupils can spend their entire pupillage with the CPS, but trainee solicitors will be seconded to other practices to gain the breadth of experience expected by the Law Society.

 - Excellent communication skills, both verbal and written